Dardana/ts-compression-eval/README.md

 ```
 4. Obtain datasets:
 Download the datasets listed above and generate the synthetic dataset using the provided script.
 The datasets need to be saved in a following repository structure:
+datasets
+  mrsc

-5. Change the dataset directory in `_python/datasets/paths.py` to match your dataset directory.
+6. Change the dataset directory in `_python/datasets/paths.py` to match your dataset directory.
+For example /root/datasets
+7. navigate to the repository ts-compression-benchmark
+8.

 ## Acknowledgments